rian-dolphin/doc2dict/doc2dict/docs/docs/whitepaper.md

 ???+ note "Goal"
     The goal here is not to perfectly parse tables.
 We can get close, but often the information for html tables is above the table in a seperate block.

+### Visualization

+Visualization is important for both the instructions_list stage and the final dict stage.
+Visualization lets users quickly debug whether the parser is working as expected, and what to tweak.